The Traitors' Jake Brown breaks silence amid claims marriage is 'on the rocks' over 'relationship' with colleague

 However, according to The Sun, Jake and Shannon faced marital drama when he reportedly grew close with a colleague at work – two months after he got married.

 “They were going through a rocky patch.
 He was so apologetic.
 She wasn’t happy, she was upset and confronted Jake.
-She told him it had to stop,” a source told the publication.
+She told him it had to stop,” a source alleged to the publication.

 Jake Brown’s ‘showdown’ with wife Shannon